Will I need an Ohio pharmacy license?

 Do I attend professional conferences throughout the residency?

-Yes, Pharmacy practice residents will attend the ASHP Midyear meeting and the Ohio Residency Conference.
+Yes, Pharmacy PGY1 residents will attend the ASHP Midyear meeting and the Ohio Residency Conference.
 Residents will also be highly encouraged to attend the Ohio College of Clinical Pharmacists meeting and other local pharmacy organizations that they have an interest in.

 Does Hillcrest Hospital support travel to conferences?